 It has been scientifically proved that carrying heavy bags on one shoulder adversely affects this condition, and may even cause it.

-Typically we are looking at the stooped, round-shouldered teenager who is always complaining of back ache, usually between the shoulder blades, but also in the lower back.
+Typically we are looking at the stooped, round shouldered teenager who is always complaining of back ache, usually between the shoulder blades, but also in the lower back.

 Occasionally, Scheuermanns disease causes a severe scoliosis.

 Most commonly parents bring their child to their chiropractor because they have been complaining of backache for some months, even years.
 Typically in the mid teens.
 The pain is usually a deep, dull ache rather than sharp or incapacitating.
 Often they will have been massaging the child's back on a regular basis for some months.

 Often in one generation, the condition is mild, perhaps affecting one or two vertebrae, and not really significant.
-Then, in a child in the next generation (or a sibling), for unknown reasons, perhaps diet, perhaps injury, possibly a bad desk, obesity, or lack of exercise, it is much worse.
-Back pain.
+Then, in a child in the next generation, or a sibling, for unknown reasons, perhaps diet, or injury, possibly a bad desk, obesity, or lack of exercise, it is much worse.
+Not just poor posture, but also back pain.

 Look at your teenager from the side.
 Compare him or her with other members of the family.
-(It occurs equally in boys and girls).
+It occurs equally in boys and girls.
 Is the curve in the midback obviously increased?